Edward Olivares Player Props: Royals vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Cardinals have the 20th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.53).

-- The Cardinals surrender the fewest home runs in baseball (111 total, one per game).
+- Cardinals pitchers combine to allow the fewest home runs in baseball (114 total, one per game).

-- The righty's most recent time out was on Saturday against the Colorado Rockies, when he threw three innings, surrendering seven earned runs while allowing nine hits.
+- His most recent time out came on Saturday against the Colorado Rockies, when the left-hander tossed six innings, surrendering one earned run while giving up five hits.

-- In 14 games this season, the 41-year-old has put up a 7.81 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .359 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.